FredHutch/FAMLI/README.md

 The goal of this work is to improve the accuracy of identifying protein-coding sequences from short-read shotgun metagenomic sequencing data.
-The core challenge we consider here is that of 'multi-mapping' reads – short nucleotide sequences that are equally similar to two different reference protein sequences.
+The core challenge we consider here is that of 'multi-mapping' reads – short nucleotide sequences that are equally similar to multiple different reference protein sequences.
 In other domains such multi-mapping reads can be dealt with in a variety of ways.
 For example, in the realm of taxonomic identification it can be appropriate to assign them to the lowest common ancestor (LCA) of both references.

-However in the case of mapping short reads to a database of protein sequences we can not assume that there is an underlying directed acyclic graph structure.
+However in the case of mapping short reads to a database of protein sequences (or peptides) we can not assume that there is an underlying directed acyclic graph structure (e.g. a taxonomy).
 Peptides can evolve by duplication events, homologous recombination, and other means of sharing highly conserved domains (leading to shared short reads).
 If one simply includes all peptides for which there is a read, we find the false positives outnumber the true positive by as much as 1000:1.